t6nis/moodle-mod_mindmap/README.txt

 //01.03.2013 - version 2013030100
 Teacher can enable locking, so that multiple students cannot edit a mindmap at the same time.
 This caused problems with saving xml data.
 NB!
-All mindmaps will have locking enabled by default after upgradeing.
+All mindmaps will have locking enabled by default after upgrade.
 +Locking functionality.

 //09.10.2012 - version 2012100900